How to Track Laptop Location on Windows (Last-Known Location Explained)

 4) Govern

-Keep it privacy-first with access controls and audit logging.
-(Policy-first rollout matters.)
+Keep the rollout privacy-first with access controls and audit logging.
 Read: Employee Location Tracking Privacy Guide.

-When a device disappears, the last-known city and timestamp help build an incident timeline quickly.
-Follow: How to Track a Stolen Laptop (Without GPS).
+If a device disappears, the last-known city and timestamp help create an incident timeline quickly.
+For that scenario specifically, follow: How to Track a Stolen Laptop (Without GPS).

-IP-based location is practical, but you should set expectations correctly:
+IP-based location is practical, but expectations should be set correctly:

-• City-level accuracy: designed for “which city/region,” not street addresses.
+• City-level accuracy: useful for city or region, not street addresses

-• Offline devices: the timeline updates only when the laptop is active again.
+• Offline devices: the timeline updates only when the laptop becomes active again

-Best practice: use location history as one signal in a security/audit workflow, not as a real-time surveillance mechanism.
+Best practice: use location history as one signal in a security, compliance, or audit workflow — not as a real-time surveillance mechanism.

-MonitUp dashboard showing city-level last-known device location and location history for lost or stolen laptop recovery and remote employee compliance
+MonitUp dashboard showing city-level last-known device location and location history for remote employee audits and laptop asset visibility

 Example dashboard with sample data.